Brunha/Portfolio/README.md

 <img src="/icons/computer-line.svg" height="20" width="20" /> Further knowledge in a Specialist Technician and Information Systems Programmer course (C#, SQL Server, Xamarin). </br>
 :man_student:
 <img src="/icons/graduation-cap-line.svg" height="20" width="20" /> Improving and adquire knowledgement through online courses and self-learning. </br>

+Additionally, during courses, interships and experiences, have knowledge of hardware, networks and software development.
+Including, Web, Windows Forms, MAUI, SQL database and API. </br>

 >[!NOTE]
 >The sole purpose of any application available, in this github repository, is to be demonstrated as capabilities for a job search purposes only. <br/>